damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 As part of our hiring process we may ask applicants to provide us with one or more references to contact.
 These reference calls are typically be done by our [administrative coordinator](https://about.gitlab.com/jobs/administrative-coordinator/) or the hiring manager for that specific vacancy.

 ## Getting Contracts Ready, Reviewed, and Signed<a name="prep-contracts"></a>

 Offers made to new team members should be documented in the email thread between the person authorized to make the offer (e.g. CEO) and the applicant.

 1. Email example:
 ```
 We would love to have you as part of our team.
 You will have
 a position of [job title].
 As a contractor you will invoice [monthly rate] per month.
-You will report to the [manager].
+You will report to [name of manager].
 We proposed to make you eligible for [number] of stock options.
 We will send you a contract on [day of week] based on
 the examples on https://about.gitlab.com/handbook/contracts/.
 If you have not
 received anything on that day please reply-to-all to let us know.
 Please let us